Best Of Show Results -- Consumers Pick Their Favorite Vehicles and Exhibit at the 2019 Chicago Auto Show

 Each of the first four winners beat out seven other vehicles.
 The eight finalists in Best All-New Production Vehicle, Best Concept Vehicle, Best Green Vehicle and Best Exhibit were selected by a jury of automotive experts.
 In the fifth category, "Vehicle I'd most like to have in my driveway," voters could choose from any of the hundreds of vehicles on the show floor.

-According to the results, voters considered the 2018 Ford Mustang the Best All-New Production Vehicle.
-Though the Mustang was a runaway favorite, the Porsche Panamera and Chicago Auto Show world introduction Ford Expedition also garnered a considerable number of votes, finishing second and third, respectively.
+According to the results, voters considered the 2020 Jeep Gladiator the Best All-New Production Vehicle.
+The Wrangler was not a runaway favorite, however, as the new Toyota Supra finished a very close second.
+The new Porsche 911 garnered a considerable number of votes, finishing in third.

-Every year the tightest race of all is the pick for "Vehicle I'd most like to have in my driveway."
-This year was no different as the Chevrolet Corvette and Ford GT battled neck and neck to the last day.
-Bowtie fans mashed the gas on the final day to put the Corvette on top.
+Every year the tightest race of all is the pick for “Vehicle I’d most like to have in my driveway.”
+This year was no different as the $3.5-million Bugatti Chiron, Chevrolet Corvette and Ford GT battled neck and neck to the last day.
+Fans of the Italian super car mashed the gas on the final day to put the Chiron on top.

-The manufacturer awards for Best of Show will be presented to the winners at the annual Midwest Automotive Media Association Spring Rally, held annually at Road America in Elkhart Lake, Wis.
+The manufacturer awards for Best of Show will be presented to the winners at the annual Midwest Automotive Media Association Spring Rally, held annually at Road America in Elkhart Lake, Wisconsin.

-For more details on the 2017 Chicago Auto Show, please visit www.chicagoautoshow.com.
+For more information on the 2019 Chicago Auto Show, please visit www.ChicagoAutoShow.com.
+For high resolution photos and b-roll, visit www.ChicagoAutoShow.com/media/online-newsroom-gallery.

 Back to News